SpoonX/aurelia-authentication/doc/baseConfig.md

 // The property from which to get the refresh token after a successful token refresh refreshTokenProp : 'refresh_token';

-// Option to always store all received properties.
+// Option to maintain unchanged response properties.
 This allows to work with a single refresh_token that was received once and the expiration only is extend keepOldResponseProperties : false;

 // If the property defined by `refreshTokenProp` is an object: